Virginia · South

-Winchester city County covers 1 towns and carries the 24th-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 42 cases per 100,000 people a year (92nd of 1378 counties in the South).
+Winchester city covers 1 towns.
+Its CDC Lyme rate of 42 cases per 100,000 people a year ranks in the top 15% of U.S. counties for reported Lyme disease.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 CDC county surveillance (established or reported)